Ute Tray vs Canopy: Which Setup Is Right For You?

 • 100% Australian-made in Ballarat

 The beauty of a properly designed custom tray is versatility.
 You can configure it for touring one week, then adapt it for work the next.
-The investment in a quality tray (typically $4,000-$8,000) provides a solid foundation for whatever canopy or setup you choose later.
+The investment in a quality tray provides a solid foundation for whatever canopy or setup you choose later.

 Other quality custom tray manufacturers include: